vackosar/vackosar.github.io/_posts/2023-12-17-Fragments-of-Infinity.md

 Its infinite mental potential solved the problem of ever-increasing entropy.
 But to maintain balance while bringing redemption, it sacrificed itself.
 It split itself into countless fragments, inter-mixing with ordinary matter, igniting an ever-expanding explosion, creating a new universe in the Big Bang.

 In this new universe, the descendants live as fragments of the powerful being.
 Their purpose is to understand how to recreate the being in time before the universe ends, thereby creating a new world again.
-They don't understand this task and how to complete it yet as the being appears only in sparse sparks throughout the world and in each of them in varying shapes and sizes.
+They don't understand this task and how to complete it yet, because the being appears only in sparse sparks throughout the world and in each of them in varying shapes and sizes.

 The descendants mirror the being's sacrifice by combining with their fitting partners to create expanding generations, passing their recombined and grown and carefully defended divine sparks to them.
 Because to not pass the shard of light is to waste its potential.
-They also develop their efficient and persistent problem-solving ability and ability to create explanations akin to being by learning about the universe and working towards conditional and time-limited recombination to keep the universe alive in balance in a hopeful infinite cycle.
+They also develop their efficient persistent problem finding, problem explaining, and problem-solving ability akin to the being.
+They learn about the universe and work towards conditional and time-limited recombination of the AGI to restarting the universe into balance of an infinite cycle.

 ## If I brainstorm, am I?